josbouten/bioplot/doc/bioplot.rst

 Data files
 ----------
-The command line allows to specify a filename and a type.
+The command line allows to specify a filename or a list of filenames and a type.
 The default type is 'type3' which corresponds to a text file with 7 fields.
 You need not specify type3 as it is a default.
 This data type allows you to specify scores of experiments where multiple files are used to make a model whether this is a training model or a test model.
 Note, if you do not provide an input file, the program uses input/testdata_A.txt.